Technion236272/2019a-TakeCare/README.md

 ## Acknowledgments

-We thank our mentor [Ron Marcovich](https://github.com/ron4548) for guiding and supporting us throughout the semester.
+We thank our mentor [Ron Marcovich](https://github.com/ron4548) for his amazing guidance and support throughout the semester.